brucefan1983/CUDA-Programming/README.md

 ## 2. About the book:
   * To be published by in 2020.
   * The language for the book is **Chinese**.
-  * Covers **from Kepler to Turing (compute capability 3.0-7.5)** and is based on `CUDA` 10.1.
+  * Covers **from Kepler to Turing (compute capability 3.0-7.5)**.
   * Tested in both **Windows** and **Linux**.
   * I assume that the readers
     * are familiar with `C++` (for the whole book)
     * have studied **physics** and **mathematics** at the undergraduate level (for some chapters)

-## 3. Testing systems
+## 3. My testing systems
 * Linux: the host compiler we used is `g++`.
 * Windows: We only use the command prompt `CMD` in Windows and the host compiler is `cl` from Visual Studio.
-When using `nvcc` to compile a CUDA code, we use the compiling flag `-Xcompiler "/wd 4819"` to suppress warnings related to unicode.
-This might not be needed for you.
+When using `nvcc` to compile a CUDA code, you may (or may not) need to add the compiling flag `-Xcompiler "/wd 4819"` to suppress warnings related to unicode.
+* I installed `CUDA` 10.1 update2.

 ## 4. Table of contents and list of source codes: